Why eating plants "beets" eating animals!

 ~ 80-90% of all grain grown in the US goes to feed animals intended for food.
 That same amount of grain could feed one billion humans!

-Yet while we fatten "meat animals" so we can kill and eat them, 60 million people around the world starve to death every year.
+Yet while we fatten "meat animals" so we can kill and eat them, 60 million people around the world starve to death every year.~ One acre used to raise a steer will provide only about one pound of protein,

 but the same acre, planted with soybeans, will provide 17 pounds of protein!